-- Programming the automatic controller for proper watering operation.
+- Program the automatic controller for proper watering operation.

-- The automatic controller back-up memory battery is replaced.
+- Replace the automatic controller back-up memory battery.

-- System is inspected for leaks on the inside sprinkler plumbing as well as the outside
+- Inspect system for leaks on the inside sprinkler plumbing as well as the outside.

 - Adjust all the sprinkler heads on your property for proper coverage.